 This question can come up in interviews for jobs at all levels, from entry-level to executive.
 Many jobs have times when the work piles up, and your answer will help the interviewer determine if you are a good match for the position.

-- While at the HKL plant, we were faced with a sudden order increase for the j-ball bearing from a new customer.
+While at the HKL plant, we were faced with a sudden order increase for the j-ball bearing from a new customer.
 I immediately sat down with the production supervisor, our materials/supply manager, and the union steward.
-We were able to lay out a workable plan that minimized hourly costs, guaranteed materials were available and, with only a slight adjustment, met the production deadline.
+We were able to lay out a workable plan that minimized hourly costs, guaranteed materials were available, and, with only a slight adjustment, met the production deadline.
 While it was challenging and involved long hours, the payoff was a signed contract with a new customer.

-- When I was working on a software implementation team at ABC Company, we took over another company and had to transition many clients to a new product in a short amount of time.
+When I was working on a software implementation team at ABC Company, we took over another company and had to transition many clients to a new product in a short amount of time.
 It took a lot of planning, time, hard work, and effort, but we were able to complete the project in a timely manner.

-- When Judy was on maternity leave, I took over servicing her clients as well as my own.
+When Judy was on maternity leave, I took over servicing her clients as well as my own.
 It was a good challenge to ensure they got the same amount of attention from our company as when both of us were on the job.
 At times when we had increased demands, I brought in George from accounting to assist in calls and tasks to ensure everyone got good service.

+Highlight your contributions.
 Explaining how you thought out a plan of action and worked together with others to ensure all contingencies were addressed is a good way to answer this question.
 Your potential employer will want to know how much of the plan was your idea.

-What Not to Include in Your Answer
+What Not to Say

 Don't play the blame game in your answer.
 If the workload was heavy due to mismanagement, procrastination, or another type of failure, pass by the cause or only discuss it if asked further.
 Starting off your response by blaming someone else for the situation is a red flag to a hiring manager that you may not be a strong and positive team player.

+Don’t offer a confessional.
 If you were the cause of the problem that led to the work backing up, it's best not to discuss that element unless asked about it directly.
 "I overslept so I had to do eight hours of work in four hours, at least once a week," is certainly not an answer you want to provide.

 Avoid too much drama in your answer.
 You don’t want it to appear like you were in any way phased or stressed out by the challenge of an unanticipated workload.
 Rather than elaborating upon how difficult the situation was, simply provide a straightforward account of how you helped to efficiently and effectively resolve it.